Pride and Prejudice: Class

 The Bingleys present a particular problem for navigating class.
-Though Caroline Bingley and Mrs Hurst behave and speak of others as if they have always belonged in the upper echelons of society, Austen makes it clear that the Bingley fortunes stem from trade.
-The fact that Bingley rents Netherfield Hall – it is, after all, "to let" – distinguishes him significantly from Darcy, whose estate belonged to his father's family and through his mother, is the grandson and nephew of an earl.
-Bingley, unlike Darcy, does not own his property but has portable and growing wealth that makes him a good catch on the marriage market for poorer daughters of the gentry, like Jane Bennet, or of ambitious merchants.
+Though Caroline Bingley and Mrs. Hurst behave and speak of others as if they have always belonged in the upper echelons of society, Austen makes it clear that the Bingley fortunes stem from trade.
+The fact that Bingley rents Netherfield Hall – it is, after all, "to let" – distinguishes him significantly from Darcy, whose estate belonged to his father's family and who through his mother is the grandson and nephew of an earl.
+Bingley, unlike Darcy, does not yet own an estate but has portable and growing wealth that makes him a good catch on the marriage market for poorer daughters of the gentry, like Jane Bennet, or of ambitious merchants.
 Class plays a central role in the evolution of the characters and Jane Austen's radical approach to class is seen as the plot unfolds.

 An undercurrent of the old Anglo-Norman upper class is hinted at in the story, as suggested by the names of Fitzwilliam Darcy and his aunt, Lady Catherine de Bourgh; Fitzwilliam, D'Arcy, de Bourgh (Burke), and even Bennet, are traditional Norman surnames.

+Relating to the lower classes, such characters are mostly only present through rare mentions, like asking "the housekeeper"; and those references exist mostly in a separate realm from the classes of the main characters, as when a discussion among the Bennet sisters pauses because someone from the staff walked in to the room to deliver a message.
+Main characters are, however, evaluated on the basis of how they treat those of lower classes; Mr Darcy as being fair and honorable, Lady Catherine as scolding, hectoring and overbearing.

 Self-knowledge

 Through their interactions and their critiques of each other, Darcy and Elizabeth come to recognise their faults and work to correct them.
 Elizabeth meditates on her own mistakes thoroughly in chapter 36:

 Other characters rarely exhibit this depth of understanding or at least are not given the space within the novel for this sort of development.

-Tanner writes that Mrs Bennet in particular, "has a very limited view of the requirements of that performance; lacking any introspective tendencies she is incapable of appreciating the feelings of others and is only aware of material objects".
+Tanner writes that Mrs. Bennet in particular, "has a very limited view of the requirements of that performance; lacking any introspective tendencies she is incapable of appreciating the feelings of others and is only aware of material objects".
 Mrs Bennet's behaviour reflects the society in which she lives, as she knows that her daughters will not succeed if they do not get married.
 "The business of her life was to get her daughters married: its solace was visiting and news."
-This shows that Mrs Bennet is only aware of "material objects" and not of her feelings and emotions.
+This shows that Mrs. Bennet is only aware of "material objects" and not of her feelings and emotions.

 A notable exception is Charlotte Lucas, Elizabeth Bennet's close friend and confidant.
-She accepts Mr Collins's proposal of marriage once Lizzie rejects him, not out of sentiment but acute awareness of her circumstances as "one of a large family".
+She accepts Mr. Collins's proposal of marriage once Lizzie rejects him, not out of sentiment but acute awareness of her circumstances as "one of a large family".
 Charlotte's decision is reflective of her prudent nature and awareness.